-The figures were bought in Rome, probably during the journey of 1683-84.
+The two figures were bought in Rome by John, 5th Earl of Exeter (1648-1700), probably during his Grand Tour of 1683-84.

 The figure with flowing robes and a quiver of arrows certainly represents Narcissus; the identity of the other scantily-clad figure is less clear.

 It was always thought to represent Phineus, a spurned lover of Andromeda, turned to stone by Perseus after causing trouble at the wedding of Perseus and Andromeda.

 However, a representation of Winter has recently been suggested.